Difference Between Direct and Indirect Tax in India 2024

 There are certain deductions allowed in the Income Tax Act that the assessee can avail.
 For example, payments made towards pension funds are eligible for deductions under Section 80 CCC.
 Investments in ELSS (Equity Linked Saving Scheme) qualify for deduction under Section 80 C.

-Invest in ELSS schemes with Rupeezy Invest, save tax, and create wealth at the same time.
+Invest in ELSS schemes with Rupeezy, save tax, and create wealth at the same time.
 Select from multiple schemes, analyse returns against risk, check portfolio overlap with existing schemes, all in one app.

 Corporate Tax